geoserver/geoserver/doc/en/user/source/extensions/geofence-server/gui.rst

 The read and write filters text areas as well as the style palette in the layer details tab are disabled when the layer group is being configured.

-If an allowed area WKT is specified it will be applied to the contained layers.
+If an allowed area WKT is specified it will be applied to all contained layers.

 When a layer contained in a layer group is directly accessed in the context of a WMS request, the following rules apply: